Craeckie/portmgr/README.md

 # portmgr
-portmgr is a wrapper around [docker-compose](https://docs.docker.com/compose/) that allows running typical commands on docker-compose.yml files recursively in multiple directories.
+portmgr is a wrapper around [docker-compose](https://docs.docker.com/compose/) that allows running typical docker-compose commands recursively.
 Additionally, it shortens commands to a single letter.

 Let's say you have organized your compose files like this, you just add a `dckrsub.yml` in each parent folder:
 <pre>